valerioarvizzigno/homecraft_vertex_lab/README.md

 This will let users to submit queries for their past orders.
 We are not creating embeddings on this index because keyword search will suffice (e.g. searching for userID, productID).
 Wait for the job to complete and check the data is correctly indexed in Elastic from the indices list in the UI.

+13. **Test Vector Search**
-13. Let's test a Vector Search query directly from the Kibana Dev Tools.
+    Let's test a kNN query directly from the Kibana Dev Tools.
 We will later see this embedded in our app.
 You can copy paste the following query from [this file](https://github.com/valerioarvizzigno/homecraft_vertex/blob/main/Additional%20sources/helpful_elastic_api_calls).

 ![image](https://github.com/valerioarvizzigno/homecraft_vertex_lab/assets/122872322/1a6e0079-7b51-4791-adfe-6b863037a9b5)

 We are executing the classic "_search" API call, to query documents in Elasticsearch.
 The Semantic Search component is provided by the "knn" clause, where we specify the field we want to search vectors into (title-vector), the number of relevant documents we want to extract and the user provided query.
 Note that, to compare vectors also the user query has to be translated into text-embeddings from our ML model.
 We are then specifying the "text_embedding" field in the API call: this will let create vectors on-the-fly on the user query and compare them with the stored documents.
 The "query" clause, instead, will enable keyword search on the same elastic index.
 This way we are using both techniques but still receiving an unified output.

-14. We are now going to deploy our front-end app.
+14. **Deploying the search app front-end on Compute Engine** We are now going to deploy our front-end app.
 Create a small Google Cloud Compute Engine linux machine with default settings, with public IPv4 address enabled (set it in the Advanced Settings -> Networking), HTTP and HTTPS traffic enabled (tick the checkboxes) and access it via SSH.
 This will be used as our web-server for the front-end application, hosting our "intelligent search bar".
 We suggest these settings:
     - e2-medium
     - Debian11